Colds and Flu Remedy KIT

 - Olive leaf extract – This is a plant used for centuries because it relieved infectious disease symptoms.
 Modern science shows that one of the actions is against viruses.
 Read Dr. Ron Hoffman’s interesting write-up which is complete with scientific references.

 - Probiotics – I discuss this topic on the page on building immunity, but it is also useful during an event because a number of studies have looked at probiotic bacteria as a help with viral illnesses.
-Most but not all studies show benefit, but that is not surprising since the researchers use all different types of supplements and some are probably not as good.
-I use Dr. Ohhira’s Probiotics because that product helps strengthen all our types of beneficial bacteria.
-In this journal article the authors speculate that probiotics may help fight viruses in these ways: (1) direct probiotic-virus interaction; (2) production of antiviral inhibitory metabolites [selective antibiotics]; and/or (3) via stimulation of the immune system.
+Most, but not all, studies show benefit, but that is not surprising since the researchers use all different types of supplements and some are probably not great products.
+I In this journal article the authors speculate that probiotics may help fight viruses in these ways: (1) direct probiotic-virus interaction; (2) production of antiviral inhibitory metabolites [selective antibiotics]; and/or (3) via stimulation of the immune system.
 There is no conclusive proof yet, but, it can’t hurt to try and probiotics have other benefits.
-You can’t really overdose on Dr. Ohhira’s.
+You can’t really overdose on Dr. Ohhira’s Probiotics.
 I like this brand because it improves the environment for all our hundreds of strains of beneficial bacteria.

-- Vitamin D – Several experts say that if you take high doses (e.g. 50,000 units a day and even more for 3 days from the onset of symptoms) you can nip viral infections in the bud.
+- Vitamin D – Several experts say that if you take temporarily high doses (e.g. 50,000 units a day and even more for 3 days from the onset of symptoms) you can nip viral infections in the bud.
 It has worked for me.
+Routinely supplementing with enough to get your blood levels to 75-100 may well have prevented the infection.

 - Magnesium – Magnesium should be part of the basic supplement program for most people, but if you feel achy from a cold or flu, soak in a warm Epsom salts bath.
 Not only is it soothing, you will also absorb magnesium through your skin.
 Since it is anti-inflammatory and helps detoxing, you may get well faster.